Skip to main content

 The instructions on this page apply to all integrations except the Cypress and Playwright integrations.
 Refer to the Cypress integration page and the Playwright integration page for instructions on how to integrate with CI there.

-Since a lot of projects these days follow a pull-request/merge-request model, Happo provides ready-made scripts that you can run in CI:
+Since a lot of projects follow a pull-request/merge-request model, Happo provides ready-made scripts that you can run in CI:

 1. Figure out the right baseline report to compare with